Career Center Team

 Sarah Svensen Bennah, Director

-Sarah Svensen Bennah advises and encourages students to consider their personal strengths and interests as they move forward with their career searches.
-She also serves as advisor to several practice societies and, each summer, teaches as part of the faculty for the Kessler-Eidson Trial Techniques Program.
-Sarah received her BA from the University of Arizona and her JD from Harvard Law School.
-Prior to joining Emory Law's Career Center, Sarah clerked for the Honorable Julie E. Carnes, Chief Judge for the Northern District of Georgia, and she practiced commercial litigation at Sullivan & Cromwell LLP and Kasowitz, Benson, Torres & Freidman LLP in New York City.
+Sarah Bennah is a career advisor and adjunct professor at Emory Law.
+In addition to advising individual students, Sarah created and teaches Professional Narrative, the Career Center’s first for-credit professional development course.
+Sarah is also certified in the Myers Briggs Type Indicator and runs Project Know Thyself, which is designed to help students identify their unique professional strengths, interests, and values as they move forward with their career searches.
+Sarah also serves as advisor to several student-run practice societies and, each summer, teaches in the Kessler-Eidson Trial Techniques Program.
+Prior to joining Emory Law’s Career Center, Sarah clerked for the Honorable Julie E. Carnes in the Northern District of Georgia, and she practiced commercial litigation at Sullivan & Cromwell LLP and Kasowitz, Benson, Torres & Freidman LLP in New York City.
+Sarah received her BA from the University of Arizona, summa cum laude, and her JD from Harvard Law School, cum laude.

 Emily Bramer, Director